orsonteodoro/gcf2/README.md

 The `gen_lto_pkg_lists.sh` script is provided to generate LTO blacklist and whitelists.
-Before running the list generator, both `CC_LTO` and `CC_LIBC` in the generator script should be set to either clang or gcc.
-It can be run by doing `bash gen_lto_pkg_lists.sh`
+Before running the list generator, both `CC_LTO` and `CC_LIBC` in the generator script should be set to either clang or gcc in make.conf.
+The list generator can be run by doing `bash gen_lto_pkg_lists.sh`.

 The following files are generated: